glyfish/glyfish.github.io/_drafts/bivariate_normal_distribution.md

 {% endkatex %}

 {% katex %}\mid J \mid{% endkatex %} will scale the differential area {% katex %}dudv{% endkatex %}
-by the amount required by the transform in a manner similar to that seen for a single variable.
+by the amount required by the transform to conserve the area in a manner similar to that seen for a single variable length is conserved.

 Finally the transform of the bivariate integral in equation {% katex %}(1){% endkatex %} is given by,